mpc-qt/mpc-qt/README.md

 release page], and extract it somewhere.
 Place the files in the root folder of mpv-dev-x86_64-*.7z into `mpv-dev/lib`.
 Then place the files in its include folder into `mpv-dev/include/mpv`.
 Compile with the 64bit Qt framework.

+>qmake6 mpc-qt.pro

+>make -j*threads*

+Where *threads* is the number of threads provided by your CPU.
+Congratulations!

 [screenshot]:https://raw.githubusercontent.com/mpc-qt/mpc-qt-screenshots/master/Screenshot_20220226_155532.png
 [mpc-hc]:https://mpc-hc.org/